The Round Trip Problem

 - The SDK injects the correct

-header in the request. - The SDK passes the API key request header; this value is also a surrogate for the
+Apiture-Version: 1.0.0header in the request. - The SDK passes the API key request header; this value is also a surrogate for the

 If a client does not use the SDK, it should account for the round trip problem in the same way: include the _profile

-that reflects the expected version number of the resource, and pass the correct Apiture-Version
+that reflects the expected version number of the resource, and pass the correct Apiture-Version header corresponding

 to the schema version associated with the resource and the client’s API key.